Bruce Berenyi: New York Mets

-The Mets used a slow approach with Berenyi in 1986.
+The Mets took a slow approach with Berenyi in 1986.
 He made four appearances out of the bullpen, pitching 5.1 innings, before making his first start.
-He would make 14 appearances for the eventual World Series champion Mets, going 2–2 with a 6.35 ERA before being reassigned to the triple A Tidewater Tides in July where he went 2–6 with a 6.61 ERA.
-He failed to make the post season roster for the parent club but was awarded a World Series ring by the club, which he later sold at auction for $15,000.
+Berenyi would make 14 appearances for the eventual World Series champion Mets, going 2–2 with a 6.35 ERA before being reassigned to the Triple A Tidewater Tides in July, where he went 2–6 with a 6.61 ERA.
+He failed to make the postseason roster with the parent club, but was awarded a World Series ring by the club, which he later sold at auction for $15,000.

 The Mets released Berenyi following the 1986 World Series.
 He signed as a free agent with the Expos prior to Spring training 1987, but failed to make the club.